 Telluric Water Vapor Monitoring

 While the close-in habitable zones of M-dwarfs make them ideal targets for searching for Earth-sized exoplanets, observations must be done in the near-IR, where these stars are the brightest.
 Unfortunately, ground-based NIR observations suffer from absorption lines that dominate this part of Earth’s atmospheric transmission spectrum (shown to the right).
 These temporally variable features complicate both photometry and spectroscopy.
-I completed a project to address this by developing the Camera for the Automatic Monitoring of Atmospheric Lines (CAMAL) that is an inexpensive, automated system for the real-time monitoring of atmospheric water vapor content.
-Measuring the precipitable water vapor concurrently with science observations will improve photometric precision for exoplanet detection, where atmospheric variability can easily obscure a potential detection.
+To aid ground-based NIR photometric exoplanet surveys, I developed the Camera for the Automatic Monitoring of Atmospheric Lines (CAMAL) that is an inexpensive, automated system for the real-time monitoring of atmospheric water vapor content.
+Measuring the precipitable water vapor concurrently with science observations can improve photometric precision for exoplanet detection, where atmospheric variability can easily obscure a potential detection.
 Check out the paper here.

 At the University of Chapel Hill I worked with Professor Sheila Kannappan and the RESOLVE team performing a dark matter census of a local volume of galaxies.
-With the RESOLVE data I studied galaxy properties as a function of their environment.
+In addition to aiding in remote observing on SOAR and contributing to the reduction pipeline for the spectra, I used the RESOLVE dataset to study galaxy properties as a function of their environment.
 I completed an honors thesis under Prof. Kannappan and Prof. Berlind that can be viewed here.
-I also worked with graduate student David Stark to publish a study of the possibility of star formation in the Smith Cloud, which is a high velocity cloud outside the plane of the Milky Way with high HI column densities.
+I also worked with David Stark to publish a study of the possibility of star formation in the Smith Cloud, which is a high velocity cloud outside the plane of the Milky Way with high HI column densities.